 How to find conflicting requirements ?

-Discover how STIMULUS helps you identify the situations where some requirements are missing.
-STIMULUS highlights the periods of time where some behaviours are not specified, so you can complete your specification until you are satisfied with the specified system behaviour.
+Discover how STIMULUS helps you to identify the situations where some requirements are missing.
+STIMULUS highlights where some behaviours are not specified, enabling you to rewrite your specification until you are satisfied that the behaviour of the system is as intended.